Research projects

 Project Description:

 This PhD scholarship is offered by the EPSRC Centre for Doctoral Training in Offshore Wind Energy Sustainability and Resilience; a partnership between the Universities of Durham, Hull, Loughborough and Sheffield.
 The project is sponsored by industry partner, The Turbidites Research Group (TRG).
 The successful applicant will undertake six-months of training with the rest of the CDT cohort at the University of Hull before continuing their PhD research at Loughborough University.
+The project is part of a research cluster focusing on Offshore wind energy geotechnics.

-Within current windfarms, enhanced vertical mixing is sufficiently strong to generate sediment plumes that reach the water surface, and are visible from space.
-These plumes trace the turbulent wakes in the lee of offshore wind infrastructure (Bailey et al. 2024).
+Offshore sediment plumes are visible from space and trace the turbulent wakes in the lee of offshore wind infrastructure (Bailey et al. 2024).
+Research to date has focused on field studies and remote observations to reveal sediment wake distributions and concentrations (Vanhellmont & Ruddick, 2014; Bailey et al., 2024).
+These have evidenced that sediment from the seabed is drawn upwards from tidal flow interactions with sea-bed infrastructure through complex fluid-structure interactions.
 It is hypothesised that the size of these wakes scales with the number of wind farm structures (van der Molen et al., 2014).
-However, the scale of observed sediment plumes is several kilometres; this is as much as an order of magnitude larger than the expected length scales over which coherent wakes may be expected to persist.
+However, the scale of observed sediment plumes is several kilometres; much larger than the expected length scales over which coherent wakes may be expected to persist.
+Critically, there is a poor understanding of the fundamental physics, including plume buoyancy as a control on 3D flow dynamics, associated with sediment transport dynamics in the lee of offshore wind infrastructure and other seafloor obstacles.
+Improving our understanding of these processes is complicated by their multi-scale nature and the simplifications made within current models.

 Training and development